scar1377/intro-week-solution/day-5/exports-and-require/contents.md

 ## Section 2

+Still running `index.js` with node, attempt the following:

 1. Using only `somethingFromFile2` (_not_ file-1!), get `Vel` printed to the console

 2. Using only `somethingFromFile3`, get `Hello` printed to the console